 On the other hand, as the entire worlds continues to observe a large variety of restrictions concerning the ongoing pandemic, we are proceeding with our events adopting for the time being the ‘on line’ approach.

-At our evening together, I was welcoming my guests with a short fragment from a well-known Romanian classical masterpiece, called “Crai nou” (composed by the Romanian Ciprian Porumbescu, who was one of the most celebrated composers of his time, 1853-1883).
+(composed by the Romanian Ciprian Porumbescu, who was one of the most celebrated composers of his time, 1853-1883).
 Why this musical piece?
-I chose it because "Crai nou" in Romanian language (colloquially speaking) means "new moon", and on February 14th (astronomically speaking), it is new moon in our part of the world.
+I chose it because "Crai nou" in Romanian language (colloquially speaking) means "new moon", and on February

 After everyone settled in, I began the evening with a concise slide show (published below), just to briefly refresh some facts pertaining the discussion points covered by the chosen theme.
 For your reference, here is some additional background info: